EISEI BUNKO MUSEUM

 2. Use of the material cannot be permitted if there is a risk of physical damage to it.

 3. You are permitted to take photographs of materials only by handheld camera unless you have requested for special permission.
-We do not allow copying all pages from the original material.
-You are permitted to take partial images you have requested in advance.

-5. The application process is subject to change without prior notification.
+6. The application process is subject to change without prior notification.

 Eisei Bunko Museum